 Privacy of Student Records – Family Educational Rights and Privacy Act (FERPA) – The Family Rights and Privacy Act (FERPA) afford eligible students certain rights with respect to their educational records.
 Each year, ICOM provides a notice to all enrolled students about: the right to review their educational records, how to request amendment of records, the consent to disclosure of personally identifiable information, and how to file complaints with the U.S. Department of Education.
 In addition, procedures for reviewing educational records, requesting amendment of records, and information about ICOM’s policy regarding disclosures to school officials with a legitimate educational interest is discussed.
 More information about privacy rights is available through the Office of the Registrar.
 The full text of the ICOM’s FERPA Policy is available in the College Catalog.
 For further questions, please contact the Office of the Registrar at 208.795.4231 or registrar@icom.edu .

-Facilities and Services for Students with Disabilities – Matriculating or current ICOM Students with documented disabilities who desire modifications or accommodations must contact the Director of Student Affairs.
+Facilities and Services for Students with Disabilities – Facilities and Services for Students with Disabilities – Matriculating or current ICOM Students with documented disabilities who desire modifications or accommodations must contact a Learning Specialist.

-Student Body Diversity – Information about student body diversity, including the percentage of enrolled, full-time students in the following categories: male; female; and self-identified members of a major racial or ethnic group is available on ICOM’s website and through publications.
-Information about Federal Pell Grant recipients is not included because ICOM’s students are graduate students and as such not eligible for Federal Pell Grants.
+Student Body Diversity – Information about student body diversity, including the percentage of enrolled, full-time students in the following categories: male; female; and self-identified members of a major racial or ethnic group is available on ICOM’s outcomes webpage and through publications.
+Information about Federal Pell Grant recipients is not included because ICOM’s students are graduate students and as such are not eligible for Federal Pell Grants.

 Cost of Attendance – The cost of attendance reflects the amount of money a typical student is projected to need for school-related expenses during the academic year.
-The Office of Financial Aid publishes the estimated cost of tuition and fees, room and board, books and supplies, transportation, personal expenses, and other applicable costs such as insurance, exam fees, etc. Actual expenses can vary depending on a number of factors, including but not limited to: housing arrangements and lifestyle choices.
-For actual tuition and fee charges please visit the Student Accounts website or they can be contacted at studentbilling@icom.edu.
-If you have further questions concerning cost of attendance please contact the Office of Financial Aid at 208.795.4286 or nmcmillin@icom.edu.
+The Office of Financial Aid publishes the estimated cost of tuition, living expenses (food and housing), books and supplies, transportation, personal expenses, and other applicable costs such as insurance, exam fees, etc. The Student Accounts webpage includes information on tuition charges, due dates, and payment options.
+They can be contacted at studentbilling@icom.edu.
+If you have further questions concerning cost of attendance please contact the Office of Financial Aid at 208.795.4286 or financialaid@icom.edu.

 Net Price Calculator – The net price calculator is required for all Title IV institutions that enroll full-time, first-time degree- or certificate-seeking undergraduate students.
 ICOM is a graduate level institution, therefore, there is no requirement to have this calculator available to its students.

-Return of Federal Financial Aid – If you withdraw from ICOM and have received financial aid, funds may need to be returned per Federal Regulation to the funding source, possibly creating a bill on your student account.
+Return of Federal Financial Aid – ICOM may need return federal aid funds per Federal Regulation to the funding source, possibly creating a bill on your student account for students that are receiving financial aid and are withdrawing.
 Financial aid is “earned” for each day that a student participates in an academic related activity.
-You may be expected to repay the “unearned” portion of your financial aid if you withdraw from school, or receive non-passing grades in your classes.
-Since non-passing grades do not confirm participation, students who receive non-passing grades must prove participation; most commonly a written statement from a faculty member detailing participation or a printout from Leo showing grades earned in the course.
+You may be expected to repay the “unearned” portion of your financial aid if you withdraw from school, or receive non-passing grades in all of your classes.
 ICOM’s policy for Return of Federal Financial Aid is outlined in the College Catalog.
-If you have questions concerning the return of funds policy, please contact the Office of Financial Aid at 208.795.4286 or nmcmillin@icom.edu.
+If you have questions concerning the return of funds policy, please contact the Office of Financial Aid at 208.795.4286 or financialaid@icom.edu.

 Textbook Information – Upon matriculation to ICOM, students are provided with an iPad that is pre-loaded with all of the required textbooks.
 A copy of these textbooks is kept in ICOM’s library.
 Students are not required to purchase these textbooks in print form.